-Key Highlights:
+Key Research and Development Highlights:

-- Potential cancer treatment: We are developing a once-daily pro-enzyme treatment as a clinically proven therapeutic option in cancer treatment and prevention. - Multiple mechanisms of action on cancerous or carcinogenic cells: Our treatment exerts multiple effects on cancerous cells, which inhibits tumor growth and potentially stops the tumor from spreading through the body in contrast to cancer treatments currently available that lack sufficient efficacy to achieve a durable clinical response by preventing tumor recurrence or inhibiting new growths which spread through the body.
+- Potential cancer treatment: We are developing a once-daily pro-enzyme treatment as a therapeutic option in cancer treatment and prevention. - Multiple mechanisms of action on cancerous or carcinogenic cells: Our treatment exerts multiple effects on cancerous cells, which inhibits tumor growth and potentially stops the tumor from spreading through the body in contrast to cancer treatments currently available that lack sufficient efficacy to achieve a durable clinical response by preventing tumor recurrence or inhibiting new growths which spread through the body.
 As our research progresses, we intend to explain further the multiple mechanisms of action to identify opportunities to expand our intellectual property portfolio.
-Furthermore, we hope to uncover the molecular targets of the pro-enzymes to identify potential opportunities for developing new compounds. - Encouraging data from patient treatment: Scientific research undertaken over the last 15 years and clinical experience from treating patients in the UK and Australia has provided evidence that our lead product, PRP, may be an effective treatment against cancer and warrants further development. - Animal Efficacy Studies: In November 2015, we completed animal efficacy studies in mice through our contract research partner, vivoPharm, demonstrating proof of concept in vivo.
-During the course of these studies, we discovered a new target therapeutic dose range using proenzymes for treating cancer.
-That month, we filed a patent application in support of this discovery as further described below.
+Furthermore, we hope to uncover the molecular targets of the pro-enzymes to identify potential opportunities for developing new compounds.

-- Toxicology Study: In July 2016, we announced the commencement of the in-life phase of a formal 28 day toxicology study (including a toxicokinetic arm designed to determine the relationship between the level of exposure of PRP in the blood and its toxicity) according to GLP standard, as well as method validation of an infrared dye-labelling method for analyzing the metabolism and distribution of PRP in blood plasma. - Unique intellectual property: We are focusing on building a significant portfolio of intellectual property around the use of pro-enzymes in the treatment of cancer, identifying new formulations, alternative routes of administration and potential new therapeutic targets.
+- Encouraging data from patient treatment: Scientific research undertaken over the last 15 years and clinical experience from treating patients in the UK and Australia has provided evidence that our lead product, PRP, may be an effective treatment against cancer and warrants further development. - Animal Efficacy Studies: In November 2015, we completed animal efficacy studies in mice through our contract research partner, vivoPharm, demonstrating proof of concept in vivo.
+During the course of these studies, we discovered a new target therapeutic dose range using pro-enzymes for treating cancer.
+That month, we filed a patent application in support of this discovery as further described below. - Toxicology Study: In July 2016, we announced the commencement of the in-life phase of a formal 28 day toxicology study (including a toxicokinetic arm designed to determine the relationship between the level of exposure of PRP in the blood and its toxicity) according to GLP standard, as well as method validation of an infrared dye-labelling method for analyzing the metabolism and distribution of PRP in blood plasma. - Unique intellectual property: We are focusing on building a significant portfolio of intellectual property around the use of proenzymes in the treatment of cancer, identifying new formulations, alternative routes of administration and potential new therapeutic targets.
 The PRP drug product is an enhanced pro-enzyme formulation comprising amylase and pro-enzymes of trypsinogen and chymotrypsinogen in a specific ratio which synergistically enhances the anti-cancer effects of the pro-enzymes compared to when used as singular entities.
 Patent protection is currently being sought for this PRP drug product, which forms part of the subject matter of International (PCT) Patent Application No. PCT/AU2010/001403 filed on October 22, 2010 in the name of Propanc Pty Ltd. This international PCT application also includes the priority filings of Australian provisional patent application No. 2009905147 and No. 2010902655, filed on October 22, 2009 and June 17, 2010 respectively (as discussed under the section "Intellectual Property").
-The PRP-DCM drug product also forms part of the subject matter of International (PCT) Patent Application No. PCT/AU2010/001403.
-The Authorized Officer indicated in the Written Opinion issued for this international PCT application, that the patent claims covering the PRP and PRP-DCM products were novel over the prior art cited in the International Search Report.
-Various national phase applications are being filed in countries around the world based on the above priority applications.
+The PRP-DCM drug product also forms part of the subject matter of International (PCT) Patent Applications.
 In addition, in November 2015, we filed a patent application in Australia in connection with the November 2015 animal efficacy studies.
-Subsequent applications were filed in Spain and two more in the United States relating to additional discoveries from further cell line studies evaluating the mechanism of action and new compositions of proenzymes, respectively. - Market opportunity: Growing demand for new cancer treatments continues in part as a result of a rapidly aging population and changing environmental factors in western countries.
-According to the World Health Organization, all cancers (excluding non-melanoma skin cancer) are expected to increase from 8.2 million annual deaths in 2012 to over 10 million annual deaths by 2020, exceeding 13 million annual deaths by 2030.
+Subsequent applications were filed in Spain and two more in the United States relating to additional discoveries from further cell line studies evaluating the mechanism of action and new compositions of pro-enzymes, respectively. - Research and development expenses: During the last two completed fiscal years ending June 30, 2016 and 2015, we have spent \$1,446,948 and \$134,319, respectively, on research and development expenses.
+At this stage, the company bears the costs associated with research and development.